 6 Tips to protect your data when working from home

-Business data security in the work from home era
+Business Data Security - Protect your data in the work from home era

 Most companies have had to deal with staff working from home and keeping them and their company data safe and secure over the last year.
 But how to protect your data when working from home?
 This has become a priority, and we are always talking about it.

-With the move to remote working over the course of the pandemic, more focus on security is essential.
+With the move to remote working over throughout the pandemic, more focus on security is essential.
 This applies to businesses of all sizes.

 Security of files, data, and servers is a huge concern when working remotely.
 Working from home means potential risk factors from unsecured devices such as your personal laptop or tablets.
 In addition Wi-Fi connections because these devices and networks may not be as secure as your workplace ones.